-10 Attachment D - Methodology for Completing a System Impact Study
+10 Attachment D - Methodology for Completing a System Impact Study, Transmission Service Study, or Network Integration Transmission Service Study

-An Eligible Customer may request a System Impact Study.
+An Eligible Customer may request a System Impact Study, Transmission Service Study, or Network Integration Transmission Service Study.

 The purpose of the impact study will be to determine the effect the requested facilities will have on system operations, system Constraints, and whethe r system expansion will create the requested incremental Transfer Capability and associated TCCs.

 The Commission’s comparability standard will be applied in evaluating the impact of all requests.
-Specifically, the ISO will use the same due diligence in completing System Impact Studies for any Eligible Customers that it uses when completing such studies for any Transmission Owner.
+Specifically, the ISO will use the same due diligence in completing System Impact Studies, , Transmission Service Studies, and Network Integration Transmission Service Studies for any Eligible Customers that it uses when completing such studies for any Transmission Owner.

 System Impact Studies will be evaluated, to the extent possible, as a part of the on-going planning process for expansions of the NYS Power System.
 Appropriate planning studies will be conducted periodically to assess the capability of the NYS Transmission System to deliver the planned Network Resources to the forecasted Network Loads of the existing LSEs and any prior committed Firm Transmission Service customers.
 The Loads and resources of Eligible Customers requesting new or additional service during the normal planning cycle will be incorporated into this aggregate planning process along with the Loads and resources of all other Firm Point-to-Point Transmission Customers and LSEs.